Sock Monkey

 "This is awkward, isn't it?"
 She's got the sock monkey hanging at her side, like a child holding her favorite toy, her hand wrapped around its outstretched paw.

-"A little."
 "What's that around your neck?" she asks.
 She steps forward, squints, sees what it is.
 "Why do you have that?
 Give me that!"

 "I don't think so," I say.